tpiliposian/not-awesome-web3-security-roadmap/README.md

-# Not awesome Web3 Security Researcher roadmap
+# Not so awesome Web3 Security Researcher roadmap

 Of course, this is not awesome.
 This is not the curated list of blue underlined [words](https://blank.page/) that you will click, read, and jump to the next one, hoping to finish as fast as possible—or maybe hoping not to finish at all.
 You are going to become a security **RESEARCHER**.
 Yeah, **RESEARCHER**.
 No one is going to find vulnerabilities for you or point out the functions where they are hiding.
 You are going to have to dig, **research**, and find them **yourself**.
 So the path to becoming a security researcher?
 It’s all about research.